ajsmit/R_courses/content/quantecol/_index.md

 </table>
 {{< /rawhtml >}}

+**The icons in the table indicate the following:**

+<i class="fas fa-chalkboard-teacher"></i> Worked-through example code accompanying the lecture material.</p>
+<i class="fas fa-images"></i> The lecture slides.</p>
+<i class="fas fa-file-pdf"></i> PDF material for further reading (compulsory and examinable).</p>
+<i class="fas fa-file-csv"></i> CSV data files to accompany the code.</p>
+<i class="fas fa-file-export"></i> RData files to go with the worked- through code.</p>
+<i class="fas fa-file-code"></i> R scripts.</p>
+<i class="fas fa-balance-scale-right"></i> Exercices contributing towards continuous assessment.</p>

+ See [**Reading**](/quantecol/#reading) for additional information.

+### Main outcomes

+By the end of this module, students will be able to:
+1.	understand the concepts of alpha, beta and gamma diversity;
+2.	know and understand the current hypotheses that attempt to explain species assembly processes in space and time (e.g. neutral and niche mechanisms);
+3.	collect ecological data at the appropriate scale, which would lend themselves to a quantitative analysis of points 1 and 2, above;
+4.	use the R software and associated packages to undertake the analyses required in point 3, above;
+5.	interpret the outcomes of the above analyses and use it to quantitatively characterise points 1 and 2, above;
+6.	to communicate the findings by written and oral means.

+### Main content

+**Core theoretical framework** Ecological hypotheses underlying the processes of species assembly in space and time, including neutral and niche-based mechanisms, and historical events; overview of the currently known and understood distributional patterns of major groups of organisms at global, regional and local scales; consideration of sampling designs aimed at capturing these patterns and drivers so as to arrive at a processed based understanding of species assembly.

+**Field-activities** Data collection aimed at a quantitative test of the relevant hypotheses, above.
+Statistical/software competence: the management and analysis of ecological data; reproducible and collaborative research; the use of R as a tool for the analysis multivariate ecological data; multivariate techniques such as nMDS, PCA, RDA and cluster analysis; graphical data summaries and visualisations.

 ## Prerequisites

 You should have a moderate numerical literacy and have prior programming experience.
 Such experience will have been obtained in the [BCB744](/workshops/) module, which is a module about doing statistics in R. If you have a reasonable experience in coding and statistical analysis you should find yourself well prepared.